DaveBenham/VenomModules/README.md

 * Loop option turns the envelope into a V/Oct LFO with CV control to start and stop the oscillation
 * Fully polyphonic: All inputs and outputs are polyphonic with support for audio rates.

+### Attack and Decay/Release shapes
+The Attack and Decay/Release stages each have a dedicated small knob to adjust the shape or curve of the stage.
+Changing the shape does not change the overall time for a rise from 0 to 10, or fall from 10 to 0.
+- Counterclockwise creates a concave up J curve
+- Noon creates a linear rise or fall
+- Clockwise creates a convex up J curve

+### ATK (Attack) and DEC (Decay/Release) stage times
+Each stage has a large knob to set the base time of the stage, as well as a CV input and attenuator to dynamically adjust the time.

+The total effective time for a complete attack or decay/release can be as short as 0.24 msec or as long as 3 minutes.

+The small top left **SPD** (Speed) button sets the range of the time knobs:
+- **Slow** ***(red)***: 0.044 to 181 seconds
+- **Medium** ***(yellow, default)***: 0.0028 to 11.3 seconds
+- **Fast** ***(green)***: 0.00024 to 1.0 seconds

+The knob speed can be modulated by the associated CV input with attenuator.
+Each positive volt of CV doubles the length of the stage.
+Each negative volt cuts the length in half.

+The CV can modulate the effective length beyond the limits of the current time knob configuration.
+However, the effective length is always clamped to between ~0.24 msec and ~3 min.

+Note that floating point computations have limited precision that could cause an envelope to stall.
+If using the Slow configuration and the VCV sample rate is greater than 96 kHz, then the processing is automatically undersampled to guarantee that the envelope never stalls.
+But if using the Medium or Fast speeds then it is possible for CV modulated slow envelopes to stall if the VCV sample rate is above 96 kHz.

 ### Envelope Triggering Events

 Envelopes are always triggered on the leading edge of a trigger or gate.